gerryguy311/Free_CyberSecurity_Professional_Development_Resources/README.md

 ## Conferences

-* **DerpCon** - April 30 (workshop) May 1 Conference - https://www.eventbrite.com/e/derpcon-2020-tickets-101700143868 we want to do our part to foster the information security community while simultaneously providing attendees with interesting knowledge they can use personally or professionally.
-We will be supporting the local Colorado community by accepting donations for the Colorado COVID-19 Relief Fund.
-(DERPCON has two CTFs running (beginner and advanced) see Workshop below for more detail)

-* **DISC – SANS ICS Virtual Conference** Friday May 1 ICS Virtual Conference (10-6 pm ET) - The content is focused around being widely acceptable for both IT Security and OT/ICS audiences and the theme is focused around education especially during times when many folks are at home and working remotely.
-Special focuses are being given in the talks to what work and efforts can be accomplished with minimal effort during slow down periods. https://www.sans.org/webcasts/disc-ics-virtual-conference-114285

-* **#AirGap2020**  Saturday May 2nd AirGap 2020 is a free virtual conference bought to you by ThugCrowd.
-It will be streamed live to Twitch on the 2nd of May 2020 to your personal sandbox with a focus on weird bugs and unconventional approaches to offensive security. #AirGap2020.
-Twitter: https://twitter.com/airgappin.
-Website: https://airgapp.in/.
-Twitch: https://twitch.tv/hardchat

 * **VMware Carbon Black Connect 2020** - May 13-14 - Connect 2020 is a free, action-packed two-day virtual event about the future of endpoint security.
 The agenda has something for everyone, including a Developer Day for technical users, hands-on threat hunting workshops, and a chance to become product certified.
 Hear from the experts, explore our sponsor hub, and participate in a series of trainings on the most effective ways to combat the latest threats. https://www.carbonblack.com/connect20/

 * **FWD:CLOUDSEC** June 29 - a new cloud security practitioners conference which will be held online - https://fwdcloudsec.org/